jdmonin/JSettlers2/README.txt

 Start the server with the following command
 (server requires Java 1.4 or higher):

-  java -jar JSettlersServer.jar 8880 10 dbUser dbPass
+  java -jar JSettlersServer.jar 8880 10 socuser socpass

 If MySQL or another database is not installed and running (See "Database Setup"), you will see a warning with the appropriate explanation: